markefuller/orcl/README.md

 * **Database User:** admin
 * **Database Password:** {{Database Password}}

-3. Go to the service details page for your instance and select **DB Connection**
+3. Go to the service details page for your instance and select **DB Connection**.

 4. Select download and follow the on-screen instructions to create a password for this wallet.
 You will need this password in a later step.